Frequently Asked Questions

 Starting in October 2026, DPHHS will continue to review community engagement for applications and redeterminations, and people who do not meet the requirement may be denied coverage or disenrolled.

-Can individuals appeal eligibility decisions related to community engagement requirement?
+Can individuals appeal eligibility decisions related to the community engagement requirement?

 Yes.
 Members can appeal decisions by following the instructions on their Notice of Adverse Action.
 Montana’s appeals process will be outlined in official notices and on the DPHHS website.